 Suspensions are also used so that events can take place safely and successfully.
-Some of the major events that have taken place this year include Boston Marathon, Lincoln 10k and the Woodhall Spa 1940s weekend.
+Some of the major events that have taken place this year include Boston Marathon, Lincoln 10k, Lincoln Cycle Grand Prix.
 All of these events require collaboration between the organisers, traffic management and the Council's parking services and events management team to ensure that the roads remain safe throughout.